cilium/cilium/Documentation/admin.rst

 TODO: troubleshooting
  * describe locations of log files
- * describeg tools used for debugging
+ * describe tools used for debugging